-It is extremely important that you do NOT leave both of the air controls in the fully open position for extended periods or run the appliance with the door open.
-Leaving the air controls fully open (or running with the doors open) will lead to "over-firing".
+It is extremely important that you do NOT leave the air control in the fully open position for extended periods or run the appliance with the door open.
+Leaving the air control fully open (or running with the doors open) will lead to "over-firing".
 Over-firing is caused when too much heat is generated within the fire chamber, this will lead to warping, buckling and general damage to the stove and its internal components.
-Over-firing can also be caused by an excessive flue draft.
+Over-firing can also be caused by an excessive flue draft or over loading the appliance with fuel.

-PLEASE NOTE ANY DAMAGE TO THE APPLIANCE CAUSED THROUGH OVER- FIRING WILL NOT BE COVERED BY THE WARRANTY.
+PLEASE NOTE ANY DAMAGE TO THE APPLIANCE CAUSED THROUGH OVER-FIRING WILL NOT BE COVERED BY THE WARRANTY.